pvcraven/web-development-class/source/assignments/basic_html/basic_html.rst

 * Make sure you submit your files, and your files only.
 * Make your your files are identified by a comment.
+* This is to be a serious website.
+Don't make it a joke.
+If someone hired you to create a website with this subject, do the best job that you can at it.
 * Make sure you submit any images that go with your files.
 * Make sure to add descriptive comments when submitting.
 (You can't edit them later, so make sure you get them right the first time.)